Anatoly Motsny: Conviction

-Upon returning to his native Shklow, Motsny worked as chairman of the Committee for Physical Culture and Sports of the Shklow regional executive committee.
-He married Vera Komissarova, a hospital nurse whom he met in 1944.
-Family life did not work out, and Motsny kicked his pregnant wife out of the house.
-Subsequently, having a second passport, he remarried in Kiev.
+Upon returning to his native Shklow, Motsny served as chairman of the Physical Culture and Sports Committee of the Shklow District Executive Committee.
+He married Vera Komissarova, a hospital nurse he met in 1944.
+Their marriage did not work out, and Motsny kicked his pregnant wife out of the house.
+Later, with a second passport, he married again in Kiev, but was not prosecuted for bigamy as a Hero of the Soviet Union.
+For the same reason, he was not prosecuted for unauthorised possession of a TT pistol, which he brought back from the front.

-On the night of 31 March - 1 April 1952, Tatyana Motsnaya, Anatoly's mother, returning home from work, found her house on fire.
-Anatoly's son, 5-year-old Gennady, was brutally killed: his head was punctured and his leg was broken at the knee.
-The corpse was covered with rags, among which were Anatoly's two bloody shirts and underwear.
-In the morning, Anatoly was found hiding in the cesspool of the latrine.
-His documents were found there as well.
+On the night of 31 March – 1 April 1952, Tatyana Motsnaya, Anatoly's mother, returned home from work to find her house on fire.
+Anatoly's 5-year-old son, Gennady, had been brutally murdered: his head had been crushed, and his leg had been broken at the knee.
+The body was covered with rags, among which were two of Anatoly's bloodied shirts.
+In the morning, Anatoly was found hiding in the latrine pit.
+His documents were also found there.

-On 7 June 1952, Motsny was convicted under Article 80 of the Criminal Code of the Byelorussian SSR (banditry), and since the death penalty for murder was abolished at the time, he was sentenced to 25 years in a labor camp.
-After a cassation appeal, the conviction was reclassified as murder, and the sentence was set at ten years.
+On 7 June 1952, Motsny was convicted under Article 80 of the Criminal Code of the Byelorussian SSR (banditry) and, since the death penalty for murder had been abolished by that time, sentenced to 25 years in a labor camp.
+After an appeal, the sentence was reclassified as murder, and the sentence was set at ten years.

 He was released early in April 1958, after which he returned to Shklow.
-According to local authorities, after his release, he led an asocial lifestyle, abused alcohol, did not work anywhere, and "terrorised the local population."
+According to local authorities, after his release, he led an antisocial lifestyle, abused alcohol, was unemployed, and "terrorised the local population."

-On 1 July 1959, by a decree of the Presidium of the Supreme Soviet, Motsny was deprived of all titles and awards for "committing acts incompatible with the status of an order bearer".
+On 1 July 1959, by decree of the Presidium of the Supreme Soviet, Motsny was stripped of all titles and awards for "committing acts incompatible with the status of a recipient of the Order."
 He died on 1 February 1960.